A woman looking possibly looking at her good investments in real estate on laptop.

 The Bottom Line: Mortgage Rates Are Determined By Many Factors

 Market and personal factors determine your mortgage rate, which will strongly influence the amount of your monthly payment.
-While you can’t do anything about market conditions, you can control the qualifying factors lenders take into consideration when you’re applying for a home loan.
+While you can’t do anything about market conditions, you can control the qualifying factors lenders consider when you’re applying for a home loan.

 Improving your credit score and saving for a larger down payment are two of the best ways to boost your chances of securing the best mortgage rates.
 Do you have your finances in good shape and feel ready to lock in your rate?
-Start your mortgage approval online now.
+Begin the approval process today with Rocket Mortgage®.

 Hanna Kielar